-The main outcome is the derivation of the normality conditions of the problems at hand.
-We derive these in two forms: (i) the direct form, in terms of the gradients of the objective function $f(\mathbf{x})$ to be minimized and of the constraints (5.1b); and (ii) the dual form, in terms of an orthogonal complement of the gradient of \mathbf{h} with respect to \mathbf{x} .
+The main outcome is the derivation of the two normality conditions of the problems at hand.
+We derive the first of these in two forms: (i) the primal form, in terms of the gradients of the objective function $f(\mathbf{x})$ to be minimized and of the constraint functions of (5.1b), h; and (ii) the dual form, in terms of an orthogonal complement of the gradient of h with respect to x, and $\nabla f(\mathbf{x})$.

-As a special case, that lends itself to a closed-form solution, we study minimumnorm problems, whereby a weighted Euclidean norm of the design vector is to be minimized subject to l linear equality constraints.
+As a special case, that lends itself to a closed-form solution, we study minimum-norm problems, whereby a weighted Euclidean norm of the design vector is to be minimized subject to l linear equality constraints.
 In this vein, we introduce the right Moore-Penrose generalized inverse.